marina601/scooter-circle/README.md

 - Materialize <em>carousel</em> was used on the Home page to display the selection of products, I have also implemented an autoplay function to slide the items every two seconds and added custom size to the carousel items

 - Materialize <em>card</em> was utilized on Scooter Circle to display a short description of each scooter with a link to display full details of the scooter.
-The card displayed a few product categories using font awesome icons which are repeated on the product page.
+The card shows a few product categories using font awesome icons which are repeated on the product page.
 The card has been also used to display product reviews with custom sizing of the card.

 - Materialize <em>modal</em> has been used to display the terms and conditions page, also for defensive programming when the user is trying to delete a review or a product to alert the user of their action and ask to confirm their choice.